Deanshanger: Football

-Annual Celebrations

-The village's annual event is a revival of the historic Feast held on a Saturday afternoon and evening in October each year.
-This includes a fun fair, stalls and firework show.
+Village Heritage

-There is an active village heritage society that organises the Feast, the planting of spring flowers on the roads into the village in autumn, cleaning of the stream (the King's Brook) in spring and carol singing in December.
+There is an active village heritage society that works to record the history of the village and record its heritage.
+The society organises events in the village including the planting of spring flowers on the roads into the village and the cleaning of the stream (the King's Brook).

 Transport

-There are two regular bus services between Deanshanger and Milton Keynes - the 89/X89, operated by Stagecoach and running hourly between 6:00-19:00 Monday to Friday, and 8:00-18:00 Saturday only - and the 90/90A, which are operated by UNO on weekdays and Saturdays and run between 8:00-15:30 every two hours.
-There are also bus services between MK and Deanshanger and Buckingham on Friday and Saturday nights, running from 19:00-1:00AM.
-These are also operated by Stagecoach.
+There is a regular bus service between Deanshanger and Milton Keynes and between Deanshanger and Towcester.
+It is the X91 service operated by Stagecoach.

 Finally, there is the 83, a school service open to the public which runs from Deanshanger to Buckingham once a day (8:00AM), and Buckingham to Deanshanger (5:30PM).
 This bus also stops at Silverstone UTC, and is operated by a Stagecoach double decker.
-On a Sunday Country Lion operate a menagerie of the 89 and the 90, numbered 90, which operates at a far reduced frequency but stops at a combination of the stops on both routes.

 School bus services operate additionally between Deanshanger and Buckingham, stopping at Buckingham School and The Royal Latin School.
-This is the 943, operated by Bucks County Council, contracted out to Marshall's Coaches.
+This is the 943, operated by Bucks County Council.
 It leave Deanshanger in convoy at 8:10, and generally leave Buckingham (Via RLS) at about 15:45, arriving back at 16:00.

 The nearest railway station is Wolverton for services to London Euston railway station, Bletchley, Milton Keynes, Northampton, Birmingham and north.
 Milton Keynes railway station (on the same line) is the nearest station to give access to fast trains to London (40 minutes), intercity and cross-country services.
 There are several private hire taxi services.

+The A422 road used to pass through Deanshanger, curving sharply at the Beehive pub.
+As Milton Keynes expanded through the 1970s and 80s, traffic counts increased sharply through the village and calls for a bypass grew.
+In November 1991, local newspapers reported permission had been granted for a new bypass to be built.
+The new road opened in March 1993.
+The A422 now takes a more direct route past Deanshanger from Old Stratford towards Buckingham.